eromerodev/nest-access-token/README.md

 The core technology stack in this project is based on NestJS framework.

 - `node`: v19.7.0
-- `npm`: version 9.5.0
+- `npm`: 9.5.0
-- `nestjs`: version 9.2.0
+- `nestjs`: 9.2.0

 For the complete list of dependencies refer to `Package.json` file.

 ---
 ## Local Usage

-In this section, you will see the tools required and steps to setup development environment for this project.
+In this section you will see the tools required and steps to setup development environment for this project.

 ### **Installation**